Couple True Partners in Fulfilling Farm Dreams Wednesday, October 19, 2022

 P.H.A.R.M.
 Dog USA Thursday, August 2, 2018

-Have you ever been out in the pasture and have a stubborn animal that won’t move?
-It can be very frustrating especially for someone with a disability.
-There is a program called P.H.A.R.M.
-Dog USA that is one of the best around, this program is a saving grace for many farmers.
+Are you ever out in the pasture and you have a stubborn cow, calf, sheep, or goats that won’t move, well to get them going is sometimes even more difficult with a disability.
+The program I am about to share with you is one of the best around, I may be personally biased, but this program is a saving grace to many farmers.
+It is called P.H.A.R.M.
+Dog USA.